-A CPD Event – Why is #NSC20 a CPD Accredited Programme?
+Why is a CPD Accredited Event Programme Important?

 We believe that learning and enabling a growth mindset throughout your sales force is key to running a successful and profitable business, providing an environment that not only develops and retains your existing personnel, but attracts the best talent.
 As a well-known entrepreneur & philanthropist once said…